jsvenson/swl-notes/Secret World Notes.md

 Tediousness…

+I *think* you can just wander as fast as you can over to around (474, 932) and skip the complete waste of time following the blajini.

 Talk to one of the Spectral Blajini to receive a painted egg.
+You need to be alive to inspect it.
 Back to Mosul.

 ## Tier 5/5